socprime/the-prime-hunt/README.md

 **Note:**
 The position and size of the extension's window are stored as the `the-prime-hunt--extension--position` key in the local storage of your browser (developer tools > Application > Local Storage > your security platform).
 If you delete the value of the key (right-click > Delete), the default position and size are used.

 2. Run a query in your SIEM/EDR/XDR environment.
 If there are results, the extension lists the accounts and assets affected by the suspicious activity.
+If there are fields without values, you can show/hide them by clicking **Show empty/Hide empty**.
-3. In the extension, click the down arrow on a tab to show results.
+3. In the extension, click the down arrow next to a field name to show the results in that field.
 4. Hover over a result:

 ![Action menu](.readme/action_menu.png)